ADVOCACY is one of the pillars upon which our organization rests. On behalf of our members, we advocate:

-Host2Host is an Oregon-registered, membership-based, non-profit 501(c)6 trade association.
-We seek to protect and enhance the interests of Oregon’s homesharing host community.
+Host2Host is an Oregon-registered, non-profit 501(c)6 trade association.
+We seek to preserve and enhance the interests of short term rental hosts and the communities they serve.

 Who is a member of Host2Host?

 Our membership is open to all.
 We are focused on serving as a unified voice for the short term rental host community and connecting hosts with the local businesses who serve them and their guests.
 Although Oregon-focussed we welcome out-of-state members, who will find our on-line educational resources, meetups, regulatory and best practices documents, and business directory of considerable value.

 Portland-focused or statewide advocacy?

 Host2Host has worked closely with Portland city government and booking platforms to craft ordinances and taxation structures that are improving the quality of short term rental offerings in Portland.